PratShrestha/Target_Sales_Analysis/README.md

 # Target(Brazil)_Sales_Analysis
-Target is a globally renowned brand and a prominent retailer in the United States.
-Target makes itself a preferred shopping destination by offering outstanding value, inspiration, innovation and an exceptional guest experience that no other retailer can deliver.
+Target is a globally renowned brand and a prominent retailer in the United States, known for offering outstanding value, inspiration, innovation, and an exceptional guest experience.

-● This particular business case focuses on the operations of Target in Brazil and provides insightful information about 100,000 orders placed between 2016 and 2018.
-The dataset offers a comprehensive view of various dimensions including the order status, price, payment and freight performance, customer location, product attributes, and customer reviews.
+* Focus: Target's operations in Brazil.
+* Data: 100,000 orders (2016-2018).
+* Key insights: Order status, pricing, payment, shipping performance, customer location, product attributes, and reviews.

-● By analyzing this extensive dataset, it becomes possible to gain valuable insights into Target's operations in Brazil.
-The information can shed light on various aspects of the business, such as order processing, pricing strategies, payment and shipping efficiency, customer demographics, product characteristics, and customer satisfaction levels.
+* Objective: Understand order processing, pricing strategies, payment and shipping efficiency, customer demographics, product characteristics, and customer satisfaction.

-**The data is available in 8 different csv files:**
+**The data is available in 8 different CSV files:**

 1. customers.csv
 2. geolocation.csv